Skip to content

 techone --guide=edi

-EDI Integration: What You Need to Know Before Your Customer Sets the Deadline
+EDI Integration for Manufacturers: What You Need to Know

-Your customer sends an EDI mandate.
-You have 30 days.
+An OEM or retail chain sends an EDI mandate.
 This guide explains what EDI actually requires and how to choose your approach.
 Based on automotive and retail projects in Central Europe.

 TL;DR